 Roman Giallo Antico Marble Head of Dionysos

-An ancient Roman giallo antico marble head herm head of Dionysos in archaic style with centrally parted wavy locks of hair, a diadem, and bifurcated beard.
+An ancient Roman giallo antico marble herm head of Dionysos (Bacchus) in archaistic style with wavy locks of hair held beneath a diadem, and bifurcated beard.

 Ca. 2nd century AD.